-Objectives - FY 2018-2019:
+Objectives - FY 2019-2020:

-- Continue to streamline office procedures & application processing to ensure timely responses to customer inquiries/requests. - Increase Community Partnerships to expand/enhance services available to residents at no additional cost. - Expand utilization of online benefits access.
+- Scan financial records to reduce the amount of paper storage space required. - Continue streamlining application processing to ensure timely responses to customer inquiries/requests. - Increase Community Partnerships to expand/enhance services available to residents at no additional cost. - Expand customer utilization of online benefits access.

 Statistics - F.Y.
-2016-17
+2017-18

-- 3,359 short term case management services were provided to residents. - o 8,566 information and referral services were provided to residents. - o 2,400 households received assistance through the East Hartford Combined Churches' Emergency Food Banks. - 3,610 households participated in bi-weekly distribution of perishable food items through Mobile Foodshare at the two sites coordinated by the town (Hockanum Park & Veterans Terrace). - 128 East Hartford students selected a pair of new back-to-school shoes from Payless Shoe Source via funds donated by local residents, businesses and organizations to purchase 1 time use, \$25 Payless Gift Cards. - 112 East Hartford children between the ages of 5-12 received new winter coats, valued at up to \$60 each through the Coats for Kids Program funded by the East Hartford Rotary. - Coordinated the delivery of 856 Thanksgiving food baskets/meals to local households, feeding a total of 2,156 individuals, with the help of 18 different partners. - o Provided 355 East Hartford households with Holiday Food Baskets, feeding 1,210 people, in partnership with 12 other agencies, organizations, churches, businesses and individuals. - o 1,016 local children between the ages of 0-10 were provided with new Christmas toys by the town or one of 10 community partners. - 1,152 elderly and disabled Renter's applications were processed resulting in a total of \$529,142.83 in State Renter's Tax Relief benefits returned to the local economy. - o Assisted 171 local households in making payment arrangements on their utility bills; 230 with financial assistance to restore/maintain their service through the Operation Fuel, local Fuel Bank or FEMA Programs, totaling \$87,913.72; while an additional 1938 households received Energy Assistance benefits through the Statewide Energy Assistance Program, totaling \$1,129,303.36. - o Responded to 95 emergency relocations/safety checks during F.Y.
-2106/17.
+- o 3,531 short term case management services were provided to residents. - o 8,953 information and referral services were provided to residents. - 2,337 households received assistance through the East Hartford Combined Churches' Emergency Food Banks. - 2,765 households participated in bi-weekly distribution of perishable food items through Mobile Foodshare at the two sites coordinated by the town (Hockanum Park & Veterans Terrace). - 114 East Hartford students selected a pair of new back-to-school shoes from Payless Shoe Source via funds donated by local residents, businesses and organizations to purchase 1 time use, \$25 Payless Gift Cards. - 106 East Hartford children between the ages of 5-12 received new winter coats, valued at up to \$60 each through the Coats for Kids Program funded by the East Hartford Rotary. - Coordinated the delivery of 845 Thanksgiving food baskets/meals to local households, feeding a total of 2,118 individuals, with the assistance of 20 community partners. - o Provided 541 East Hartford households with Holiday Food Baskets, feeding 1,937 people, in partnership with 11 other agencies, organizations, churches, businesses and individuals. - 578 local children between the ages of 0-10 were provided with new Christmas toys by the town or one of 9 community partners. - 1,131 elderly and disabled Renter's applications were processed resulting in a total of \$506,790.43 in State Renter's Tax Relief benefits returned to the local economy.
+Initial awards were reduced by 7.5% across the board due to funding shortfalls. - Assisted 88 local households in making payment arrangements on their utility bills; 267 with financial assistance to restore/maintain their service through the Operation Fuel, local Fuel Bank or Federal Emergency Food & Shelter (FEMA) Programs, totaling \$92,926.71; while an additional 2038 households received Energy Assistance benefits through the Statewide Energy Assistance Program, totaling \$1,239,260.90. - Responded to 80 emergency relocations/safety checks during F.Y.
+2107/18.

-DEPT/DIVISION NAME:

-BEAUTFICATION COMMISSION

-DEPT/DIV NUMBER:
+DEPT/DIVISION NAME: BEAUTIFICATION COMMISSION DEPT/DIV NUMBER: G9811